dmbarbour/glas/docs/GlasObject.md

         ...
         01111111    128

-Although varnats are extensible, at a certain point we'll likely favor stowage references (secure hashes of binaries) instead of offsets within the binary.
+In practice, varnats are unlikely to use more than four bytes in Glas systems.

 ### Escapes

-Escape nodes tell a Glas Object parser to interpret the following node.
-For extensibility, the following node should be an open variant.
-For efficiency, there should be low overhead for common escapes.
-A viable design is to use a varnat encoding for the variant prefix following the node.

-In practice, we're unlikely to ever have 128 escape codes, so escape headers will cost three bytes: one for the escape node (which might have its own prefix bits), then two for the varnat selector (at 4 bits per byte).
-The body of the escape code can also be reasonably compact.
+Escape nodes are how Glas Object supports stowage, finger trees, binary embeddings via interpreting extended path prefix, and extension with new features.
+Escapes should be carefully designed and standardized, but it's still feasible to parse an escape node even if the operator is not recognized.

 Useful Escapes:

-* references - stowage and modules could be combined
-* annotations - pair any value with an ignored value
+* annotations - pair value with notes or comments.
-* failure - explicit error options
+* references - stowage, modules, perhaps futures.
-* fallback - if one data option has error, use other
 * binary data - interpret bitstring as binary list
 * finger tree - efficient representation of lists

-We can use annotations on the top-level node to provide a header of sorts.
+Glas Object does not have a 'header', but annotation of a top-level node can easily serve that role.

 Possibilities:

+* label - bind labels to values, e.g. share a record's symbol table
-* unboxed - as binary data, but with a type parameter
+* unbox - binary data with a type parameter
-* variant - bind label to value; enables shared labels
-* record - bind a list of labels to a list of values
-* table - bind a list of labels to a list of record elements
-* transpose - logically reorient rows and columns
-* reshape - logically reshape a matrix
+* matrix - logically transpose or reshape structures
-* patch - logically update a value, useful with stowage
+* patch - logically update values, useful with references
-* path - logically select value, useful with modularity
+* select - extract one value from another with simple queries

-We could feasibly use escapes to support arbitrary computation in Glas Object.
+* failure and fallback - if first option has error, try another

+Glas Object is intended to be simple.
+Integrating too many dynamic features into a data model will easily grow out of control, so it's best to defer standardization of new features until we have a strong use case and clear implementation.

 ### Memory

-Glas Object is not primarily designed for use in-memory, but it could potentially work with 2-space nursery garbage collector and a shared region for older generation data.
+Glas Object is not primarily designed for use in-memory, but it could potentially work as an in-memory representation.
+I think the main issue would be that variable-width offsets become awkward in context of a migrating garbage collector.
+We could perhaps specialize the in-memory representation to use fixed-width offsets or pointers instead.

-The main issue is that it's awkward to have variable-width offsets when estimating memory consumption.
-This issue can be mitigated by specializing the in-memory representation, e.g. using overlong offset varnats or switching from offsets to absolute pointers.